graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 When set to a type, GraphQL will attempt to load the provided type from the configured DI container in order to handle graphql requests.
 Any class wishing to act as an Http Processor must inherit from `IGraphQLHttpProcessor`.
 It is perhaps easier to extend `DefaultGraphQLHttpProcessor<TSchema>` for most small operations such as handling metrics.

 ## Subscription Server Options
-These options are available to configure a subscription server for a given schema via `.AddSubscriptions(serverOptions)` or `AddSubscriptionServer(serverOptions)`
+These options are available to configure a subscription server for a given schema via `.AddSubscriptions(serverOptions)` or `.AddSubscriptionServer(serverOptions)`

 ### DisableDefaultRoute

 ```csharp
 // usage examples